yohi/CursorCLI-Extensions/supercursor-framework/.spec/design.md

 ## Overview

-The SuperClaude-Cursor Framework is a comprehensive extension system that enhances Cursor CLI with specialized development commands, intelligent AI personas, and advanced automation capabilities.
+The SuperCursor Framework is a comprehensive extension system that enhances Cursor CLI with specialized development commands, intelligent AI personas, and advanced automation capabilities.
 The framework follows a modular architecture that integrates seamlessly with Cursor's existing infrastructure while providing powerful new functionality for modern development workflows.

 ## Architecture